StatefulMind/methods_of_ai/ProgrammingTask/README.md

 ## Methods of AI Programming Task

-Read a gridworld and apply policy iteration according to user input.
+Read a gridworld file and apply policy iteration according to user input.
 Usage:
 `python GridWorld.py -h` for help.